lbinan/gcp_merlin/README.md

 ```

 ## Tips
+If you get an error message about the Python installation, run `CLOUDSDK_PYTHON=python3`.
+If you are on Broad's UGER, make sure not to use the Python dotkit and use your own Python installation.

 You may see a error message about a group ID, this is fine to ignore.

 If you attempt to SSH into a VM instance immediately, you will be warned that slurm is currently being installed and a message will be deployed when it is finished.
 Wait for that message before continuing.